ballerina-platform/module-ballerinax-googleapis.drive/drive/Module.md

 All the actions return a valid response or error.
 If the action is a success, then the requested resource is returned.
 If not, an error is returned.

 ### Step 2: Create a new connector instance
-Create a drive:Configuration with the OAuth2 tokens obtained, and initialize the connector with it.
+Create a drive:ConnectionConfig with the OAuth2 tokens obtained, and initialize the connector with it.
 ```ballerina

 configurable string refreshToken = ?;